lejinghu/Online-courses-subtitles-topic-classification/README.md

 ### Classification
 Classification uses keras.
 The base code is taken from the [keras blog](https://blog.keras.io/using-pre-trained-word-embeddings-in-a-keras-model.html) <br>
 ## About OCR
 In this project there are two instances where OCR is needed.
-The first time is when we obtain training data, where we use a commercial software.
-The second time is when we obtain the titles of each slide from the frames, where we use the API.<br>
+The first time is when we obtain training data, where we use a commercial software to turn scanned texts into digital texts.
+The second time is when we obtain the titles of each slide from the frames, where we use the API to recognize the text.<br>
 Out of all the OCR technologies I've tried, ABBYY (www.ocrsdk.com) provides the most accurate outcomes.
 I hope they can provide more pages for me to complete this project.